Uploading Cards

 Drag and Drop

-Drag your card image files (or a ZIP) directly into the drop zone on the left pane.
+Drag your card image files directly into the drop zone on the left pane.
 You can drop multiple files at once.

 Alternatively: Click the upload zone to open your file browser and select images manually.